This is a temporary one-year position with the potential to become a permanent position.

 - Representing the CFT before the Public Employment Relations Board and the National Labor Relations Board

-- Designing and running internal membership drives and agency fee campaign
+- Designing and running internal membership drives

 - Designing basic flyers and writing basic campaign literature